When can I start exercising after delivery?

 Typically, if you’re ready to start a fitness routine, you should check with your healthcare provider to make sure it’s safe for you to begin exercising, especially if you have had a c-section.

 If your goal is weight loss, consistent exercise and a healthy diet are the best ways to lose weight and return to your "pre-pregnant" weight.
 But don’t over-do it.
-A one- to two-pound weight loss per week is the healthiest rate of weight loss.
-It's not uncommon for it to take up to twelve months for you to return to your previous weight.
+A 1- to 2-pound weight loss per week is the healthiest rate of weight loss.
+It's not uncommon for it to take up to 12 months for you to return to your previous weight.

 Here are some questions you can think about before choosing an exercise routine:

 - Do I prefer group or individual activities?